dekuNukem/traffic-cone-film-scanning/README.md

 ## Lens Hood

-We also need a lens hood to attach the cone to.
+We need a lens hood to attach the cone to.

 * Same diameter as your lens
 * **Circular** shape